ibm-build-lab/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION-ACTION.md

 Make sure you have access to a Maximo environment; you can reserve one on TechZone [**here**](https://techzone.ibm.com/my/reservations/create/635952829aaefe0019bea350).

-If you would like to see a video demonstration of the Lab, please see this [**video**](_attatchments/mvi-action/video-tutorial.zip).
+If you would like to see a video demonstration of the Lab, please see this [**video**](https://livesend.ibm.com/i/6VDioBx7fI___HGis8OS42bPmSAcLVRbootOWrT25___WEE4vEqrvIUkY7FaOB3Ji2Y7IXCyw9vW3cCv5___6eS4V0ySMESNBLXObAp8dHJQgn1PLUSSIGNAEQUALSIGN).

-All assets for this demo can be found [**here**](_attatchments/mvi-action)
+All assets for this demo can be found [**here**](https://livesend.ibm.com/i/6VDioBx7fI___HGis8OS42bPmSAcLVRbootOWrT25___WEHDPLUSSIGNYhgVWLte2FjvAep70KOjpm5Sifx9HjW2ZZBTV2jtriODcOHyBE1ujIF___KAH1IMEQUALSIGN)
 ## MVI Action Detection

 ## Creating and labeling a data set

 ### Setup/Prerequisites: Creating or downloading a dataset of videos

 The instructions below are for creating your own dataset of videos.
-Alternatively, this [**link**](_attatchments/mvi-action/Dataset) will also bring you to an already created set of videos ready to be used and uploaded to the Maximo Visual Inspection application.
+Alternatively, this [**link**](https://livesend.ibm.com/i/6VDioBx7fI___HGis8OS42bPmSAcLVRbootOWrT25___WEHDPLUSSIGNYhgVWLte2FjvAep70KOjpm5Sifx9HjW2ZZBTV2jtriODcOHyBE1ujIF___KAH1IMEQUALSIGNt) will also bring you to an already created set of videos ready to be used and uploaded to the Maximo Visual Inspection application.

-Downloading assets: To download and use the zip files in the *Dataset* folder, double click on the blue hyperlink for the specific zip file and then click on the download icon in the upper right corner.
-This will download a zip file to your downloads folder.
-Now, open your downloads and double click on the zip file to unzip the folder and access the assets inside.
-Now, you can move the corresponding contents of the folder into new folders labeled "Training" and "Testing" somewhere on your Desktop or somewhere that is easily accessible.
+Downloading assets: To download and use the files at the link above, click on the download button in the top right corner.
+This will download the dataset folder into your *Downloads* folder.
+Click on the downloaded folder to open the contents.
+Inside, you will find training videos, testing videos and a pre-trained model in-case you have trouble training the model yourself.
+The instructions below will tell you how to use the video assets during the demo.

 **Actions:**